-In November 2016, the U.S. Department of Justice ("DOJ") (through the U.S. Attorneys' Office in Boston) issued a subpoena to Ariad, which was acquired by Takeda during the year ended March 31, 2017, seeking information from January 2010 to the present relating to Ariad's donations to 501(c) (3) co-payment foundations, financial assistance programs, and free drug programs available to Medicare beneficiaries and the relationship between these co-payment foundations and specialty pharmacies, hubs or case management programs.
-Takeda is cooperating in the investigation.
+In November 2016, the U.S. Department of Justice ("DOJ") (through the U.S. Attorneys' Office in Boston) issued a subpoena to ARIAD Pharmaceuticals, Inc. ("Ariad"), which was acquired by Takeda during the year ended March 31, 2017, seeking information from January 2010 to the present relating to Ariad's donations to 501(c) (3) co-payment foundations, financial assistance programs, and free drug programs available to Medicare beneficiaries and the relationship between these co-payment foundations and specialty pharmacies, hubs or case management programs.
+Takeda is cooperating with the investigation.